aequchain/aequchain.github.io/FUN.md

 ## Conclusion: The Seed of Tomorrow

-The **aequchain** Genesis Complex stands as more than facility, more than demonstration, more than symbol.
+The **æ** Genesis Complex stands as more than facility, more than demonstration, more than symbol.
 It is seed and proof, cradle and launching point, foundation and aspiration.
 Within its boundaries, the future that could be takes material form, becomes experienceable, demonstrates viability.

 But its deeper purpose transcends its walls.
 The Complex exists to be replicated, adapted, exceeded.
 Every design detail, every optimization, every lesson learned is documented, shared, offered freely to communities worldwide.
 The building plans, material specifications, operational procedures, even the mistakes and their corrections—all available openly, inviting iteration and improvement.